-The purpose of this report is to provide Arboricultural advice in relation to identifying the constraints of trees, which are present on site in relation to the proposal to demolish the existing stable blocks and construct a development of 5 residential properties.
-Providing advice on how the trees could be impacted on and protection measures to be implemented using the guidelines and principles of BS5837:2012.
+The purpose of this report is to provide Arboricultural advice in relation to identifying the constraints of trees on site and adjacent land, in relation to the proposal to construct two new dwellings.
+Providing advice on how the trees could be impacted and protection measures to be implemented using the guidelines and principles of BS5837:2012 to safeguard them from construction pressures.